Committed To Upholding The Highest Standards Of Ethics In Business And Clinical Practices

-All members of the Bulamu Team will base our business decisions on the needs and interests of Bulamu rather than our own personal interests.
+All members of the Bulamu Healthcare Team will base business decisions on the needs and interests of the organization and the people it serves, rather than any personal interests.
 We should not participate in any activity that could conflict with our responsibilities to Bulamu or give the appearance of impropriety.
 We should not favor family members or friends in a way that is unfair to unrelated parties.
 Our associates should not do business with any partner or supplier with whom they have a financial interest.
 The use of Bulamu equipment, supplies, and facilities for personal use is not permitted.

 Equal Opportunity and Diversity

 Bulamu Healthcare is committed to equal opportunities for all persons, without regard to race, color, religion, gender, national origin, sexual orientation, marital status, age or disability.
 We provide a positive working environment in which everyone may grow, contribute, and participate free from discrimination or favoritism.
 We are committed to fair and lawful policies in recruiting, hiring, evaluating, training, and recognition of our associates.
 Each of us is responsible for fostering a positive work environment and treating each other fairly in all circumstances.